 THE WHOLE GANG – Do You Have a Lap Cat?

-Mom has 3 lap cat cuddlees – lucky her!
+Mom has 2 lap cat cuddlees – lucky her!
 Some cats just don’t seem to be lap cats.
-It can happen for a number of reasons, how we were socialized as kittens or how we are handled by different individuals.
+It can happen for several reasons, how we were socialized as kittens or how we are handled by different individuals.
 If you hold us in such a way that we feel confined or restrained, we’re not going to be a happy, cuddly cat.